HackerSpace-PESU/QPES/README.md

 ## Contributing

-Check the [Contributing.md](https://github.com/HackerSpace-PESU/QPES/blob/master/CONTRIBUTING.md) file of the repo
+Check the [Contributing.md](https://github.com/HackerSpace-PESU/QPES/blob/master/CONTRIBUTING.md) file of the repo if you would like to contribute to our repo

 If you have any suggestions do open a issue and the maintainers will look at it